 UM in the world

 In our International Classroom we bring together students from all over de world for an enriching learning experience.
 Problem-Based Learning is an excellent method to bridge different perspectives, preparing students for their career.
 Our international networks and partnerships, exchange programmes and focus on cross-border mobility all contribute to the quality of our research and education.
 On four interdisciplinary Brightlands campuses we build together a better future for the region and the rest of the world.

 Internationalisation at UM encompasses different levels of engagement, from regional to global.
 Our European signature is not only manifest in our study programmes and research.
-We are proud of several initiatives that have a European focus, such as our Campus Brussels, ITEM (Institute for Transnational and Euregional cross-border cooperation and Mobility), Studio Europa Maastricht, and YUFE.
+We are proud of several initiatives that have a European focus, such as our UM Brussels Hub, ITEM (Institute for Transnational and Euregional cross-border cooperation and Mobility), Studio Europa Maastricht, and YUFE.
 YUFE (Young Universities for the Future of Europe) shares a dedication to the European spirit, the aim to contribute to a more competitive, innovative and united Europe, and the ambition to help address today’s challenges.

+UM in the world